 Holmes has provided me with the knowledge to be successful for my career in the future.

-Current issues between police and community.
-Role and influence of officer in community relations, tensions and conflict and the problem areas of race and juveniles.
+This course is a study of current issues between police and community.
+The role and influence of officers in community relations; tensions and conflict; and the problem areas of race and juveniles will be covered.
 Three lectures.
 Three hours credit.

-An overview of the correctional field; its origins, historical and philosophical background, development, current status, relationship with other facets of the criminal justice system and future prospects.
+This course contains an overview of the correctional field; its origins, historical and philosophical background development, current status; and relationship with other facets of the criminal justice system and future prospects.
 Three lectures.
 Three hours credit.

-The nature and significance of criminal behavior.
-Theories, statistics, trends, and programs concerning criminal behavior.
+This course includes the study and practice of the nature and significance of criminal behavior.
+It also explores the theories, statistics, trends, and programs concerning criminal behavior.
 Three lectures.
 Three hours credit.

 An examination of the role of government in coping with traffic problems.
 Emphasis is placed on the history, development, and enforcement of statutes pertaining to motor vehicles.
 Three lectures.
 Three hours credit.